LardoBoffin/AdventureLanguage/README.md

 You are in space, you cannot breath.
 You are in the desert, it is hot and you are getting thirsty.
 All wonderfully irritating uses of such flags.

+9) Exits from locations can now be enabled and disabled (enabled by default) to better handle locked doors in anticipation of wandering monsters.
+The state of the exits is saved with game save file.
+Locking is done by adding 128 to the verb number for the direction and checking for the value being < 128 at point of moving.
+If it is >127 it is locked / disabled.
+Otherwise it is not.
+To enable an exit reduce the verb number by 128.

 I have a number of immediate plans for the game engine and compiler (in no specific order):

 1) Have flags to show whether an entry in the location link table is enabled (i.e. door is locked / unlocked) rather than handle this in custom code using variables.